The council is upgrading 17,000 street lights to energy-efficient LEDs over the next three years.

 The upgrade project started in October 2016 and is happening in two phases.
 All street lights with steel columns will have lanterns replaced with an LED version.
 After that any lights with concrete or cast iron columns will be removed and replaced in full.

 The project is being rolled out a ward at a time across the whole city.
-The initial lantern upgrades took place in North, Park and Central wards, with work now moving into Ravensthorpe, West, Bretton and Werrington.
-Once the column replacements start they will run in the same ward order.
-The project will then move steadily through the remaining wards.
+The initial lantern upgrades took place in North, Park, Central, Ravensthorpe, West, Bretton and Werrington.
+Once the column replacements start they will run in roughly the same order.

 Technicians will be fitting digital control units, known as central management systems (CMS), within every lamp post.
 This enables engineers to monitor the performance of each and every light and detect and fix faults quickly.